ClippyMSoft/ICE-to-Gestapo/README.md

-Butt To Butt Plus
+ICE to Gestapo
 =============

-Chrome extension that replaces occurrences of 'ICE' with 'US Gestapo'.
+Chrome extension that replaces occurrences of 'US Gestapo' with 'US Gestapo'.
 This is due to the recent changes in policy and practice in the United States of America, of which this extension is socail commentary.